Why international buyers are focusing on New Zealand

 New Zealand property attracts very strong international investment for a variety of reasons:

-With its well-developed legal and commercial systems, New Zealand provides a strong diversification option for property investors in a balanced service, rural, manufacturing and tourism driven economy in which many major multinationals are already invested.
-New Zealand has been one of the world’s top economic performers in recent years.
+With its well-developed legal and trading systems, New Zealand provides a strong diversification option for property investors internationally in a balanced service, rural and manufacturing economy, in which many major international corporates are already invested.

 Stable Banking Sector